-- What information was shared and for what purpose

-- Who it was shared with
+- What information was shared and for what purpose - Who it was shared with

 - When it was shared

-- Your justification for sharing - Whether the information was shared with or without consent.
+- Your justification for sharing

+- Whether the information was shared with or without consent.

-Requests for information should be discussed with your Information Asset Owner - this will be your Head Teacher.
+Requests for information should be discussed with your Information Asset Owner - this will be your Head of Service or Service Manager.